-The Tyrone S. Woods park is fairly new and recently opened on 5/14/21 at 14491 South Glen Oak Road is a 9.1-acre site located in the Caufield neighborhood of Oregon City.
+The Tyrone S. Woods park is fairly new and recently opened on 5/14/21 at 14491 South Glen Oak Road.
+It is a 9.1-acre site located in the Caufield neighborhood of Oregon City.
 See information on the master plan here.
 Phase one is completed but the rest is not yet fully built out.
 You’ll find the children’s play area, the dog park, the pavilion and walkways are completed for your enjoyment.
 If you are in the estate planning time in your life and are thinking of a gift, the Oregon City Parks Foundation was created to inspire volunteerism, civic involvement and philanthropy in support of our parks system.

-Newell Creek Canyon is a 233-acre urban forest between downtown Oregon City and Highway 213 will feature almost four miles of trails, which will provide access to hikers and cyclists.
+Newell Creek Canyon is a 233-acre urban forest // 485 Warner Milne Rd., Oregon City OR 97045.
+It features almost four miles of trails for hikers and cyclists.
 Parking, restrooms and the picnic area are wheelchair accessible!
 Dogs and other pets are not allowed.
-A 1.2-mile multi-use trail will serve as the backbone for the new network.
-It will provide access to a beginner loop for cyclists higher up in the canyon, as well as a route designed for intermediate-to-expert off-road cyclists closer to Newell Creek itself along the canyon’s bottom.
-Hiking-only trails will be concentrated in the canyon’s northern side, where overlook platforms will provide views and vantage point for bird watching.
+A 1.2-mile multi-use trail serves as the backbone for the new network.
+It has a beginner loop for cyclists higher up in the canyon, as well as a route designed for intermediate-to-expert off-road cyclists closer to Newell Creek itself along the canyon’s bottom.
+Hiking-only trails are concentrated in the canyon’s northern side, where overlook platforms provide views and a vantage point for bird watching.
 The site may, at some point, feature a children’s play area and bathrooms.
-See information on the master plan here.
+See information on the new park here.

 The Beavercreek Master Plan was renamed Thimble Creek Concept Plan in the Spring of 2020.
 It has been in the works for quite some time but the build-out includes a network of green spaces intended to provide:

 - A connected system of parks, open spaces and natural areas that link together and link to the Environmentally Sensitive Resource Areas, Scenic and open space amenities and community gathering places